ashish1729MS/edge-addon-workshop-create-browser-extension/Instructions for Hands on/readme.md

 }
 ```

 ## Step 16.
-Disable extension in the add to avoid inject content script everywhere.
+Disable extension in the end to avoid inject content script everywhere.

 ## Demo installing and running in edge